 Does Hairline Loss Vary by Hair Type or Ethnicity?

-Yes, hair texture and ethnicity can influence how hairline thinning shows up.
+Yes, texture and ethnicity can influence how thinning shows up.

-- Women with fine or straight hair may notice visible thinning sooner.
+- Women with fine or straight strands may notice changes sooner.

-- Women with curly or textured hair may experience breakage near the hairline that mimics recession.
+- Women with curly or textured strands may experience breakage near the hairline that mimics recession.

-- African, Latinx, or South Asian women may face unique risks due to styling practices like tight braids, relaxers, or straightening.
+- African, Latinx, or South Asian women may face increased risk from styling practices such as tight braids, relaxers, or straightening.

-Understanding your hair type can help your provider recommend the best treatments and styling strategies.
+Understanding your texture helps your provider recommend the right treatments and styling approach.

 Receding Hairline in Your 20s and 30s